Perform a vector search

 }

-For vector ANN search, the response is a single page of up to 1000 documents, unless you set a lower limit.
+For vector search, the response is a single page of up to 1000 documents, unless you set a lower limit.

 You can use a projection to include specific document properties in the response.
 A projection is required if you want to return certain reserved fields, like $vector and $vectorize, that are excluded by default.